-In other words, we can use the best professional writers and apprentice our children to their craft moves, studying what these writers do, then apply it to our own writing!
+In other words, we use the best professional writers and apprentice our children to their craft moves, studying what these writers do, and applying it to our own writing!

 That’s what it means to use mentor texts to teach children writing.